Nastel/tnt4j-streams-zorka/README.md

    * to build project and make release assemblies run maven goals `clean package`
    * to build project, make release assemblies and install to local repo run maven goals `clean install`

-NOTE: to skip test phase from build using Eclipse it is recommended to set JRE VM argument `-Dmaven.test.skip=true` instead of using UI checkbox 'Skip Tests'.
-Turns out that those two are not quite same and Maven fails on modules test scope dependencies checking if UI checkbox 'Skip Tests' is used.

 Release assemblies are built to `../build/tnt4j-streams-zorka` directory.

 NOTE: sometimes maven fails to correctly handle dependencies.
 If dependency configuration looks